-Since $\delta$ can be made arbitrarily small, this shows both existence of a limit and the fact that there is a unique process satisfying the hypotheses of Definition~\ref{def::slekrdef}.
+If we fix some $K > 0$, then Hausdorff-metric compactness implies the existence of subsequential limits of the laws of $R \cap [-K,K]$ and $R' \cap [-K,K]$ exist.
+The argument above shows that any such limits can be coupled in such a way that they agree (up to Hausdorff distance~$\delta$) with probability arbitrarily close to one; since $\delta$ is arbitrary, this implies that there must be a unique limit.
+Since $K$ can also be arbitrary, we obtain both the existence of a limiting random set on $\R$ and the fact that there is a unique process satisfying the hypotheses of Definition~\ref{def::slekrdef}.

 The extension from two force points (both at the origin) to many force points (two at the origin) is the same Girsanov argument given above. \end{proof}